Updated 6/27/2026

 The Visible Assembly: One Setting Within the Quarry

 Although the quarry is this present age in its entirety, the visible assembly of believers remains one of the appointed settings in which the Father’s discipline, the Spirit’s gifts, and the Lord’s teaching are corporately experienced and applied.
 The local gathering of believers is the quarry in concentrated form.
 Here the living stones rub against one another, revealing rough edges and requiring mutual adjustment.
 Here gifts are exercised for the common good.
 Here the Word is proclaimed and applied.
 Here discipline is administered to protect the purity of the body.
-Here baptism and the Lord’s Supper are observed as visible signs of inward realities.
+Here baptism and the Lord’s Supper are observed.
 Here elders shepherd the flock, guarding against false teaching and caring for the weak.
 Here the body grows up in love as each member contributes its share.

 Paul instructs the Corinthians to remove the immoral man from their midst, delivering him “to Satan for the destruction of the flesh, that his spirit may be saved in the day of the Lord Jesus” (1 Corinthians 5:5).
 Discipline protects the body from the leaven of tolerated sin, demonstrates the seriousness of holiness, and serves as a tool in the Father’s hand to chisel and restore.